Total Cost of Care

 HealthPartners’ Total Cost of Care and Resource Use (TCOC) framework addresses one of the most fundamental problems related to population health: rising health care costs.
 It is a full-population, person-centered measurement tool that accounts for 100% of the care provided to a patient.
 Additionally, it supplies a reporting suite to support multiple levels of analysis.

 HealthPartners has been developing health care cost of care and resource use measures since 1995.
-In January 2012, the National Quality Forum endorsed HealthPartners’ Total Cost Index (TCI) and Resource Use Index (RUI).
+The National Quality Forum endorsed HealthPartners’ Total Cost Index (TCI) and Resource Use Index (RUI) measures in 2012 and re-endorsed them in 2017.

 Total Cost of Care white paper